 The report has also demonstrated that the proposed development can implement an appropriate stormwater management strategy for both internal flows and the effects of overland flow flood inundation from external catchments.
 It is anticipated that stormwater flow arriving at the LPD and rail line will not cause an actionable nuisance as part of the proposed development with the proposed stormwater management measures outlined in this report.

-We therefore recommend that EDQ support the Development Application for this site.
+We therefore recommend that EDQ support the Compliance Assessment against Condition 11a.

 APPENDIX 1 - Existing Detailed Site Survey